Apoorva64/prog-sys/td01-bis/readme.md

     KERNEL32.dll
 ...
 ```
-We can see that `Exe_StaticLoad.exe` depends only on 3 imports which are all in C:\Windows\SysWOW64\ thus deleting everthing  around the exe dosen't change the outcome of the program
+We can see that `Exe_StaticLib.exe` depends only on 3 imports which are all in C:\Windows\SysWOW64\ thus deleting everything  around the exe doesn't change the outcome of the program

 ## Exercise 3

-To seperate static and dynamic libs.
+To separate static and dynamic libs.
 We created a new project `DynamicLib` which will generate `DynamicLib.dll` with the same `PrintStop` function

 ```powershell
 dumpbin /EXPORTS .\DynamicLib.dll